bitwarden-labs/admin-scripts/Bash Scripts/README.md

 - createCollectionsForAllMembers.sh<br>
 This script will create a collection for each member and assign the collection to the member

+- createCollectionsForAllMembersNested.sh<br>
+This script will create a nested collection for each member and assign the collection to the member

 - createItemAndShareWithCollection.sh<br>
 This script will create a login item and move it into the organization vault and assign it into a collection